Do you use hashtags?

 - Increase the reach of your content

-- Raise awareness of your brand and its products
+- Raise awareness of your brand and its products or a charitable cause

 - Grow the number of followers